Colthor/AdventOfCode2022/README.md

 + Day 10 - Haskell.
 Probably haven't used this since the first year of university.
 + Day 11 - TypeScript.
 Not quite new, I'd done "Hello World" before ;)
 + Day 12 - C. I haven't written good old-fashioned C in ages!
++ Day 13 - ?
++ Day 14 - ?
++ Day 15 - ?
++ Day 16 - C#.
+I like C#.
+This was an incredibly hard problem and my solution is very bad though.
+If the answer to part 2 weren't at the beginning of the problem space it'd still be looking for it...